-Mazda MX-5 roadster
+Mazda MX-5 roadster review

 "The MX-5 combines usability, driving fun and dependability to make it one of the most engaging convertibles on the road"

 - Fantastic fun to drive

 The Mazda MX-5 was among the first cars from a mainstream brand to rekindle interest in the lightweight roadster, a type of car once considered a British speciality.
 First appearing in the UK at the very end of the eighties, with a two-seat roadster layout, modest power and incredible agility, it embodied everything that made models like the Lotus Elan so addictive to drive.